Abdelrahman928/E-commerce-API/README.md

 # E-commerce-API
-an API for an Ecommerce web app using laravel 11.
+an API for an Ecommerce web app using laravel 11, used docker with nginx for development environment.

 ## key features:
 - user authentication, authorization, email and phone number verificaion.